moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/powerbi/powerbi_service.md

 <!-- - Power BI’s DAX and Import functions are not supported.
 - Special characters cannot be handled through DAX function hence it’s best practice to remove the special character from dataset if any. -->

-## Governance of model on Power BI Service
+## Governance of semantic model on Power BI Service

 Data masking policies are enforced based on the user who creates and registers the gateway connection for the semantic model in PowerBI Service.